wpttt/Python/README.md

-# Python
+# Python study codes
-my python code
+I'm a begainer to Python

+These are my learning codes

+# other
+###nothing